jamalalikhani/make_tidy_data/README.md

 The code performs merging, selecting, summarizing and finally spread function to write out the final result: `tidy_UCI_HAR.txt`

-For information about the dataset, the transformations, and the feature names, please see the CodeBooke.ME.
+For information about the dataset, the transformations, and the feature names, please see the `CodeBooke.md`.